Pyright vs Mypy: Optimizing Type Checking Speed for Large Python Codebases

 # Dockerfile snippet for lean CI runners

-RUN pip install --no-cache-dir mypy pyright
+RUN pip install --no-cache-dir mypy types-requests types-PyYAML pyright

 ENV NODE_OPTIONS="--max-old-space-size=4096"